 Professionals and specialists call this self-medicating.
 If you feel like you need the substance to cope, there is an issue.
 Substance use as a means to cope is a vicious cycle.
 One might address their problems with the use of alcohol, for example, and then associate that positive change in mood with the alcohol, strengthening the belief that the alcohol is needed.

 With every new issue or challenge that presents itself comes some level of stress, which can make a user feel like they need the substance again.
 Be mindful of your language.
-We often speak or think our realities into existence, so that language you use around your use should be observed.
+We often speak or think our realities into existence, so the language you use around your use should be observed.
 The word ‘need’ is dangerous.
 Something stressful happens, and your first thought may be ‘I need a drink!’
 This is a red flag!

 You want to stop, but you don’t know how.